Neerhom/COM3D2.ModLoader/README.md

 See more details on [wiki page](https://github.com/Neerhom/COM3D2.ModLoader/wiki/.asset_bg-files-and-what-to-do-with-them)

 Because of this feature, ModLoader also comes with WORKING mirror props for Photo Mode!
+Do note, that I have no claims over the scripts resposible for reflections, as it was a free asset from Unity store, which is no longer avaialbe.
+If you wish to use this script, simply decomplie the .dll files inside UnityInjector.

 Pre-requisites: